 Write and read paths through components

-This unified diagram combines the write path and read path: how Qdrant processes updates and search requests, refreshes indexes, and returns the nearest results in single-node and distributed deployments.
+The write path and the read path meet in the same index, so it pays to read them together: how Qdrant processes updates and search requests, rebuilds indexes, and returns the nearest results — and how that differs on a single node versus a distributed cluster.

 Read/Write Path Explorer